gradebook/legal/tos.md

 ## Affiliation

+Your Gradebook account is always associated with a school or organization.
+To remain free, Gradebook has partnerships with some of these organizations.
+We will generally denote if your account is linked to a partnership, but if you have any concerns, you can always contact us.

-Gradebook is not affiliated with, endorsed, or funded by any educational institution or government entity.
-As such, FERPA regulations do not apply to any data entered on this site.
-Additionally, by entering data into Gradebook, users agree that these data are NOT official education records of the user or another party.
-Gradebook should solely be used as a “What-If” analysis tool and should never be used as an official record of educational information.
+Gradebook does not serve as an offical academic record.
+As such, data submitted to Gradebook is not bound by FERPA regulations.
+Additionally, by entering data into Gradebook, you agree that these data are NOT official education records of the user or another party.
+Gradebook should solely be used as a “What-If” analysis tool, and should never be used as an official record of educational information.

 ## Privacy

 As a user of Gradebook, you have the right to expect us to keep your information private.
 Our promise to you is that we will never sell or give access to your information.
 We will continue to use best practice techniques to keep your data secure.
 These include but are not limited to HTTPS encryption, Google authentication, and a protected API for communicating between your browser and our database.
+Please read our <a href="/privacy-policy">Privacy Policy</a> for more details.

 ## Risk